 You may bring a lawsuit on any Appeals Unit decision in New York State court in accordance with Article 78 of the New York Civil Practice Law and Rules.
-This must be done within four months after the date of the Decision Date, which appears on the first page of this Decision.
+This must be done within four months of the Decision Date, which appears on the first page of this Decision.

 Additionally, Appeals Unit decisions on issues involving eligibility for qualified health plans, advance premium tax credits, and cost-sharing reductions may be appealed to the U.S. Department of Health and Human Services.
-This must be done within 30 days of the date of the Decision Date, which appears on the first page of this Decision (45 CFR § 155.520(c)).
+This must be done within 30 days of the Decision Date, which appears on the first page of this Decision (45 CFR § 155.520(c)).